sqrtM/sqrtM/README.md

 former jazz musician, former philosophy student, former youth orchestra conductor, former school administrator, former preacher, former junior researcher, former teacher and teacher trainer, former child, former pedagogical coordinator, currently on the computer.

-i use a lot of react, typescript, python, and all the other basic web stuff.
-I also play around with livecoding audio-visual languages and their associated environments a lot, like tidalcycles and hydra+three.js
+lots of react, typescript, python, and all the other basic web stuff. most of my bigger stuff and passion projects i do in java. i also play around with livecoding audio-visual languages and their associated environments a lot, like tidalcycles and hydra+three.js

-currently working on java